 - Flamenco is very entertaining but can be frightening for small kids as the men wail.

-Our Stay in Spain prior to a DCL Mediterranean Cruise
+Our Stay in Spain with Kids prior to a DCL Mediterranean Cruise

 We had booked a DCL Mediterranean cruise and wanted some time in Spain with kids, prior.
 It was our first European trip with kids and we also wanted to take it slow.
 This review is of our 5nt Stay in Spain pre-cruise.
 We have always intended to go back to Italy for our 10-year wedding anniversary.
 Our kids would be 2 and 3.5 at the time.
 As time got closer we realized we weren’t ready to be quite so adventurous, especially with our strong-willed 2-year-old daughter.
 We postponed the trip one more year and I am glad we did.